Marchand, Rask lead Bruins over Panthers 4-0

 SUNRISE, Fla.
+(AP) -- Tuukka Rask and the Boston Bruins are on quite a run against the Florida Panthers.

-(AP) -- Brad Marchand scored two goals, Tuukka Rask had 25 saves and the Boston Bruins beat the Florida Panthers 4-0 on Saturday night.
+Rask had 25 saves, Brad Marchand scored two goals and the Bruins beat the Panthers 4-0 on Saturday night.

-Riley Nash and David Backes also scored, helping the Bruins improve to 4-0 against the Panthers this season.
+Riley Nash and David Backes also scored, helping Boston improve to 4-0 against Florida this season.
 Rask got his fifth shutout of the season.

 Florida's James Reimer made 33 saves in his fourth straight start.
 Roberto Luongo, who missed Friday's 2-1 victory against Nashville with an upper-body injury, is day to day.